Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Some of the occupations at increased risk for Q fever include the following:

 Workers who have even remote contact with animals, animal products, and animal waste should be informed about the disease, its characteristics, and the nature of the risk.
-Workers who start jobs with increased risk of Q fever should be offered blood tests to determine if they have resistance to Q fever or whether they should consider vaccination.
+Workers who start jobs with increased risk of Q fever should be offered blood tests to determine if they have resistance to Q fever.
 The possibility of Q fever should be investigated in high risk workers who develop an unexplained feverish illness, especially if lung infections develop.
 Q fever is a reportable disease in most Canadian jurisdictions.

 The risk of infection from the workplace can be reduced by:

-A vaccine is available to protect workers exposed to the Q fever microbe.
+While there is a vaccine available, it is not readily available in Canada.
 The use of this vaccine should be limited to those at high risk of exposure whose blood tests for resistance to Q fever are negative.
-Before vaccination, workers must also have a skin test to determine if they are allergic to the vaccine.
+Before vaccination, workers must have tests to determine if they are already immune to Q fever, otherwise they may have a severe reaction.
+If not already immune, the person must also have a test to determine if they are allergic to components in the vaccine.